ccammack/ccammack.com/content/post/install-ubuntu-server-and-samba-on-the-odroid-hc1.md

 Make sure the card is properly seated and reburn the image or switch cards if necessary.

 1. The release notes indicate that the first cold boot might take more than 5 minutes, depending on the microSD card and installed OS.
-After a few minutes, run [ipscan](https://angryip.org/) or check the DHCP Reservations List on the [router](http://192.168.0.1) to find the IP address that has been assigned to the ODROID device.
+After a few minutes, run [ipscan](https://angryip.org/) or check the DHCP reservations list on the [router](http://192.168.0.1) to find the IP address that has been assigned to the ODROID device.
 In my case, the router assigned **192.168.0.110**.

 1. Eventually, it should be possible to SSH into the IP assigned to the device as the root user (ssh **root**@IP) with the default password (**odroid**).